 Collecting is an inseparable aspect of your identity if you’re like the majority of collectors.
 It’s the culmination of a lifetime of searching, bargaining, and heartbreak.
 A thousand dollars or just pennies may be worth nothing to you, but it’s precious to me.
 It’s important to take the time to carefully preserve your treasures before you move them into storage, even if you won’t be seeing them for months or years at a time.
 Stor-storage It’s professionals have put together this guide to assist you in getting started.
 We’ve gathered a collection of basic storage suggestions for collectibles, as well as guides for specific items like antiques, vintage apparel, comic books, and more.
-Read on for some expert advice on storing your collectibles, and then contact us at Number 1 Movers to rent a storage space!
+Read on for some expert advice on storing your collectibles, and then contact us at Number 1 Van Lines to rent a storage space!

 Tips and tricks for storing your collectibles